 You may have an excellent eCommerce website in place, but you won’t be able to drive sales without an effective marketing strategy for online business.
-The main focus of your eCommerce marketing strategy should be to drive qualified traffic to your site, which will ensure more conversions, and thus a fluffy profit margin.
+The main focus of your eCommerce marketing strategy should be to drive qualified traffic to your site, ensuring more conversions, and thus a fluffy profit margin.

 Sounds great right?
 Well, we all know that it isn’t so easy.